 The assessment

 At the assessment you will be asked to share a range of information, including: contact details; GP details; medical history.
 You will also be given choices.
-You may prefer to work with a male or female counsellor.
-If so, your choice will be honoured.
-You may want an appointment in the evening due to other commitments.
-Your preference will be taken into account.
-We want to ensure that the appointments we offer will work for you so that we can provide ongoing support.
+You may prefer to work with a male or female counsellor – if so, your choice will be honoured.
+Your preference of time and day will also be taken into account as we want to ensure that any ongoing support you receive works for you long term.

-We will ask you some details about your past experiences, but our job is not to probe.
-We know that these experiences can be difficult to talk about and we do not want to bring things to the fore and leave you feeling overwhelmed.
+We will ask you some details about your past experiences, but our job is not to probe unduly.
+We know that these experiences can be difficult to talk about and our staff are experienced in carrying out the assessments in a safe and trauma informed way.

 The way we conduct our assessment process, down to every question we ask in it, is based on the feedback of our clients.
 Nothing is written in stone as we are continually shaping the service delivery at every point to ensure the client is at the heart of all of our work.